cdroulers/sequelize-migration-mssql-extras/README.md

 ## Configuration

 If a `.sequelizerc` file is found, it will attempt the config location from there.
-Otherwise it will use `config/config.json`.
+Otherwise it will use `config/config.json` or `config/config.js` depending on which exists.

 ## Test

-Only manual tests available because life's too short sometimes.
+TESTS ADDED!

-You must have Postgres running beforehand.
+You must have MSSQL running beforehand on a default instance (or remap port 1433 to your instance).

-To test using default location: `cd test/default`
+    npm run test

-To test using `.sequelizerc`: `cd test/sequelizerc`
+This runs tests that load configuration and tries to create and drop a database.
+It doesn't assert much yet because life's too short sometimes.

 ### create_database